Where is BBC crime drama Shetland filmed?

 The white-painted inn (which is sadly not expected to reopen any time soon) is located near the summit of Wormadale Hill, which explains the excellent sea views from the bar.

-Where was the fish factory filmed?
+Where was the fish factory filmed in season 5?

 "That's all shot in Shetland," Coulter says.
 "The exterior of the fish factory is actually an old fish factory, an unused fish factory, but the interior of the fish factory was a working fish factory in Lerwick."